FernandoMontesinos/pagenode-example/README.md

 ***
 # Work

-First to start we install the node_modules
+First to start we install the node_modules:
 ```npm i ```